 From the Encryption algorithm drop-down list in the wireless access point configuration, you can select the level of encryption for your wireless connections.
 The available selections change when you use different authentication mechanisms.
 The Firebox automatically creates a random encryption key for you when a key is required.
 You can use this key or change it to a different key.
 Each wireless client must use this key when they connect to the Firebox.

-We recommend that you use the default WPA2 encryption for the strongest security.
+We recommend that you use WPA2 or higher encryption for the strongest security.

 Encryption for Open System and Shared Key Authentication

 Encryption options for Open System and Shared Key authentication are WEP 64-bit hexadecimal, WEP 40-bit ASCII, WEP 128-bit hexadecimal, and WEP 128-bit ASCII.

 If you select Open System authentication, you can also select Disabled.

 - If you use WEP encryption, in the Key text boxes, type hexadecimal or ASCII characters.
 Not all wireless adapter drivers support ASCII characters.
 You can have a maximum of four keys, numbered 1 - 4.